beneito/plumbus/home/project/README.md

 The site content is managed through `src/content/data/main.json`.
 You can easily modify:

-- Product details and specifications
+- colla details and specifications
 - Features and benefits
 - Customer testimonials
 - SEO metadata and social links